LinuxBeaver/GEGL-GIMP-PLUGIN_Noise_in_motion/README.md

 C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins

 **Linux**
- /home/(USERNAME)/.local/share/gegl-0.4/plug-ins
+`~/.local/share/gegl-0.4/plug-ins`

  **Linux (Flatpak)**
- /home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins
+`~/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins`

- Then restart Gimp and go to GEGL Operation menu to find the plugin.
+ Then restart Gimp and look in filters>noise to find it or go to GEGL Operation menu to find the plugin in GIMP 2.10.
+You can also / search for "noise in motion"

 ![image](https://github.com/LinuxBeaver/GEGL-glossy-balloon-text-styling/assets/78667207/f15fb5eb-c8d7-4c08-bbac-97048864e657)